Pres. Trump holds Friday evening briefing

 Ahead is uncertainty.
 Both the House and Senate have left Washington, with members sent home on instructions to be ready to return for a vote on an agreement.
 With no deal in sight, their absence raises the possibility of a prolonged stalemate that stretches well into August and even September.

+Speaking from his New Jersey golf club Friday evening, Trump said “if Democrats continue to hold this critical relief hostage I will act under my authority as president to get Americans the relief they need.”

-President Donald Trump for now appears poised to go it alone, despite the considerable limits of that approach.
-Following through on earlier threats, Mnuchin said Trump will move forward with executive orders on home evictions and on student loan debt, and to permit states to repurpose COVID relief funding into their unemployment insurance programs.
-But a potential executive order to defer collection of Social Security payroll taxes has been shelved.
+Trump said he may issue executive orders on home evictions, student loan debt and allowing states to repurpose COVID relief funding into their unemployment insurance programs.
+He also said he’ll likely issue an executive order to defer collection of Social Security payroll taxes, an idea that has less support among his Republican allies.

 White House Chief of Staff Mark Meadows said, “This is not a perfect answer — we’ll be the first ones to say that — but it is all that we can do, and all the president can do within the confines of his executive power.”

-Friday’s session followed a combative meeting on Thursday evening that for the first time cast real doubt on the ability of the Trump administration and Democrats on Capitol Hill to come together on a fifth COVID-19 response bill.
+Friday’s Capitol Hill session followed a combative meeting on Thursday evening that for the first time cast real doubt on the ability of the Trump administration and Democrats to come together on a fifth COVID-19 response bill.
 Pelosi summoned Mnuchin and Meadows in hopes of breathing life into the negotiations, which have been characterized by frustration and intransigence on both sides — particularly on top issues such as extending the bonus pandemic jobless benefit that expired last week.

 Pelosi declared the talks all but dead until Meadows and Mnuchin give ground.